There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Belly press test

 The belly press test is used to determine if there’s a tear in the subscapularis muscle.
-This can be a good alternative to the lift-off test for patients who cannot get their arm behind their back.
+This can be a good alternative to the lift-off test for patients who are unable to get their arm behind their back.

 The patient bends their elbow to 90 degrees so that the palm of their hand is on the upper abdomen (just below the breastbone).
 The patient presses their hand against their abdomen to create relative internal rotation.